Key Takeaways

 - Though there is marginal progress, such as changing colors by mob type (e.g., boss, caster), individual customization remains unachievable.
 Cast bars still have limited adaptable features, only changing colors based on spell type and interruptibility.

-In conclusion, while some features show potential, there are critical areas needing attention to fully replace the withdrawn add-ons.
+Some features show real promise, but several critical areas need attention before they fully replace the withdrawn add-ons.
 Addressing these issues will be pivotal as the game transitions to its new interface ahead of Midnight's full release.

 Challenges with Nameplates and Frames